SimVascular/svMultiPhysics/tests/cases/fluid/pipe_RCR_sv0D/README.md

 # Enable using the svZeroDSolver

-The svMultiPhysics solver XML `svZeroDSolver_interface` keyword under `Add_equation` enables using the svZeroDSolver.
+The svMultiPhysics solver XML `svZeroDSolver_interface` subsection under `Add_equation` enables using the svZeroDSolver.
 The following `svZeroDSolver_interface` parameters are used for this test
 ```
 <svZeroDSolver_interface>
   <Coupling_type> semi-implicit </Coupling_type>